RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 ######################################
 Gentle WarmupMD
 ######################################
-A function to gently warm up a newly setup system to a target temperature.
+A function to gently warm up a newly setup MM system to a target temperature.
 Can also be used to help diagnose why an MD simulation crashes (reports initial high atomic forces as well as root-mean-square fluctuations).

 .. code-block:: python